liyuanhe211/xTB_in_Chem3D/README.md

 If xTB terminates unexpectedly, the program will display `xTB calculation failed.` This indicates an issue within the xTB program.
 It is not a problem with the interface.

-## File locations
+## File location

-All input and output files are stored in the `Document/xTB_in_Chem3D` folder within the user directory.
+All input and output files are stored in the `Document/xTB_in_Chem3D` folder within the windows user directory, for example, `C:\Users\LiYuanhe\Documents\xTB_in_Chem3D`.
+You may wish to periodically clean the folder if you generate lots of orbital cube files.

 ## Uninstall

 * Use the included uninstaller in `C:\Program files\MOPAC`
-* Alternatively, delete the `C:\Program files\MOPAC` folder manually.
+* Alternatively, just delete the `C:\Program files\MOPAC` folder manually.

 ## Known Issue